ethereum/portal-network-specs/README.md

 ## Network Functionality

+### History Network

+The History Network facilitates on-demand retrieval of the history of the Ethereum chain.
+This includes block bodies and receipts.

+Participants of this network are assumed to be the Execution Layer clients that store all historical headers locally.
+Other clients will need a way to obtain block header for a given block number in order to verify the content.

+All data retrieval from the History Network is done by block number.

 ### State Network: Accounts and Contract Storage

 The State Network facilitates on-demand retrieval of the Ethereum "state" data.
 This includes: